What if my baby rolls over while sleeping?

-If your baby rolls over in the middle of the night, especially if it’s a new maneuver for them, it might startle them awake.
-Rolling over is a skill that your baby has to learn and it can take a while to get it right!
+If your baby rolls over in the middle of the night, it might startle them awake.
+Rolling over is a skill your baby has to learn and it can take a while to get it right!

 If your baby rolls over, wakes up, and starts crying, you can soothe your baby just as you normally would if they wake up during the night.
 Try to keep your environment calm, with dim lights, and try rocking them or swaying gently while they’re in your arms.

 If your baby needs their diaper changed, make sure they have a fresh diaper.
 If your baby is under six months old, they may also need to be fed a bottle or nursed again.

 Just keep in mind that babies who are rolling should not be swaddled any longer, so even if it’s your baby’s first time rolling over and crying themselves awake, it’s time to discontinue the swaddle.

 What if my baby can’t fall asleep because of rolling over?

 If your baby isn’t able to fall asleep because they continually are rolling over and waking themselves up, you may need to give your baby time to re-learn how to sleep.

 As soon as your baby starts rolling, it’s time to move them out of a bassinet if they were in one and into a larger sleeping area, so your baby may just need time to adjust to more room.
 Imagine going from being swaddled into a tiny bassinet to having the freedom to move in a huge crib—it’s no wonder they turn into roly-polies!

 But until your baby adjusts, you should continue to follow the AAP’s safe sleep guidelines.
 That means don’t add anything to your baby’s crib, like rolled blankets or sleep positioners, to stop them from rolling.

 Your baby should always be placed to sleep on their back on their own sleep surface that has a fitted sheet with nothing else in the sleeping area.